rossr2601/CS1050_Spring2025/TechDocs/Tech_Docs.md

 | l l  | Or  |  R < 0 l l S > 0     | true   |
 | !=   | Not |  R > 0 && !S < 0     | true   |

-The `!` is a modifier by saying something is not within a truth table.
+The `!` is a modifier by saying something is not (within a truth table).

 ### If/Else Commands ###